Skating and snacking in Montréal: our top picks

 Parc Jarry ice skating rink – Villeray

-For gliding blithely along in wintry delight or zooming at top speed for the thrill of skating fast, Parc Jarry, which borders the Villeray and Parc-Extension neighbourhoods, has three skating rinks to satisfy every style of skating.
-It also offers cross-country ski trails and a toboggan hill for hours of sliding fun.
-An equipment rental counter is also open on winter weekends.
-As for snacks, head to these delicious spots to warm up with a good sweet or savoury snack.
+Parc Jarry, adjacent to the Villeray and Parc-Extension neighbourhoods, has two outdoor rinks to satisfy all your sporting or recreational skating desires.
+It also offers cross-country ski trails and a toboggan hill for hours of sliding fun. for snacks, head to these delicious spots to warm up with a good sweet or savoury snack.

 - Café Saint-Henri, (Mile-Ex - Quartier Général), 7335 Mile End Street